 Troubleshoot failures to mount a General-purpose NFS file system on a Windows system

-A failure to mount a General-purpose NFS file system on a Windows system can be caused by multiple factors.
+Failures to mount a General-purpose NFS file system on a Windows system can have multiple causes.
 Follow these steps to troubleshoot the issue.

 Check the account.